 Exploring this charming little town has never been easier and you’re ensured of an unforgettable experience!

-If you have any questions at all about planning your visit to Zagreb in Croatia, please leave a comment below this post and I will get back to you as soon as I can.
+If you have any questions at all about planning your visit to Rovinj in Croatia, please leave a comment below this post and I will get back to you as soon as I can.

 For a quicker response, be sure to join Jonny Melon’s Travel Tribe on Facebook and post your questions or recommendations to our awesome community.

 Hey friend, thanks for reading this guide!

 Please know this post may contain affiliate links.
 When making a purchase through one of my links, I earn a small kickback at no extra cost to you and it’s a big help to keep the site up and running.
 Rest assured, I only promote products and services that I personally use and recommend.